 7.5 Compressor Contractor

-All single-phase models utilize a single-pole contactor to power the compressor and fan motor.
-All 3-phase models utilize a 3-pole contactor.
+All models utilize a single-pole contactor to power the compressor and fan motor.
 Field power is connected directly to the terminal lugs on the line side of the contactor.
-3-phase models that are factory equipped with a crankcase heater have auxiliary contacts on the contactor that deenergize the contactor when the system is running to maximize efficiency.

 7.6 Compressor/ Fan Motor Capacitor